 Municipal Management Plans

 Estuary Program staff use the field assessment data and capacity model outputs to support municipalities in creating "Municipal Management Plans."
-These documents catalog all culverts in a municipality's jurisdiction, and prioritize them for replacement based on flooding risk, condition of the crossing, and potential for increasing the length of contiguous aquatic habitat.
+These documents catalog all culverts in a municipality's jurisdiction, and prioritize them for replacement based on flooding risk, condition of the crossing, maintenance frequency, and potential for increasing the length of contiguous aquatic habitat.
 Municipalities can use these documents as a long-term resource to plan and apply for funding to support culvert right-sizing and repair.
 For more information on how to develop a municipal management plan for your municipality, contact the Hudson River Estuary Program.